jeans0n/digital-electronics-2/project/test/README.md

 Display the position of the joystick with characters on the screen.

-The choice of the character is made with the rotary encoder.
+The choice of character is made with the rotary encoder.
+By turning the rotary encoder, a list of characters is scrolled in one direction or the other depending on the direction of rotation applied.

+The position of the joystick in each of the two directions is determined by two analog measurements operated by 2 ADC channels.

 Each of the two channels is represented on a line of the screen, line 0 : X, line 1 : Y.